CCob/BOF.NET/README.md

 bofnet_init
 ```

 Once the runtime has loaded, you can proceed to load further .NET assemblies including other BOF.NET classes.
+BOF.NET now chunks the loading of Assemblies, therefore large assemblies can also be loaded (1M+)

 ```shell
 bofnet_load /path/to/bofnet/HelloWorld.dll